Sylius/Sylius-Docs/bundles/SyliusSettingsBundle/installation.rst

 -------------------------------------

 First, you need to enable the bundle inside the kernel.
-If you're not using any other Sylius bundles, you will also need to add `SyliusResourceBundle` and its dependencies to kernel.
+If you're not using any other Sylius bundles, you will also need to add `SyliusResourceBundle` and its dependencies to the kernel.
 This bundle also uses `LiipDoctrineCacheBundle`.
 Don't worry, everything was automatically installed via Composer.

 .. code-block:: php